Toyokazu Nomura: Life and career

 Nomura was born into a family of judoka.
 His father was the founder of a local judo dojo, and his brother was also an instructor who taught Olympic gold medalist Shinji Hosokawa.
 His nephew, Tadahiro Nomura, is the only judoka to have won three gold medals at the Summer Olympics.
 Nomura himself attended Tenri University before starting work at the Hakuhodo company.
 He placed second in the World Judo Championships in 1969 and 1971, and won the All-Japan Judo Championships in 1972 to become the Japanese representative for the half middleweight division at the 1972 Summer Olympics.
 He won all five of his matches at the Olympics by ippon to capture the gold medal.
 He also won the 1973 World Judo Championships held in Lausanne, Switzerland.

-He has worked as a schoolteacher in Wakayama Prefecture since retiring from competitive judo.
+Nomura has worked as a schoolteacher in Wakayama Prefecture since retiring from competitive judo.